Doug Hopkins: Career

 After he returned to Tempe, Hopkins started another band, The Chimeras, with brothers Lawrence and Mark Zubia.
 Hopkins soon quit the band after a live performance went poorly.
 Shortly before his death, Hopkins appeared on stage with Dead Hot Workshop and Hans Olson in Tucson.
-The Chimeras later changed their name to The Pistoleros, upon signing a short-lived recording contract.
-The first several singles released by Gin Blossoms, and the only mainstream hit released by the Pistoleros prior to being dropped by their label, were penned by Hopkins.

-Death
+Death and legacy

+Hopkins' health had worsened due to his drinking.
+Reportedly, his liver was damaged to the point of uncontrollable vomiting, and a doctor had warned him of the fatal consequences.
 As Gin Blossoms experienced mounting success performing songs he had written, Hopkins became increasingly despondent.
-Although he had always dreamed of having a gold record, when he received one (for the song "Hey Jealousy"), he hung it up for two weeks before taking it down and then destroying it.
+The singles "Hey Jealousy" and "Found Out About You" gained national airplay, and the former was even certified gold by the RIAA.
+Although he had always dreamed of having a gold record, when he received one for "Hey Jealousy", he hung it up for two weeks before taking it down and then destroying it.
 Nine days later, after an intake consultation in the detox unit of Phoenix's St. Luke's Hospital, Hopkins purchased a .38 caliber pistol.
-The next day, December 5, 1993, Hopkins died by suicide.
+He died of a self-inflicted gunshot wound the next day on December 5, 1993.

 In 1994, Larry Rudolph of the New York firm of Rudolph & Beer, which represented the Hopkins estate, announced that eighteen songs were found and were open for a recording deal.
+Ultimately, Gin Blossoms' first few hit singles were penned by Hopkins.
+The title of Gin Blossoms' third full-length album in 1996, Congratulations...I'm Sorry, alluded to Hopkins' death.
+In addition, The Chimeras (a band that Hopkins briefly played in shortly before his death) eventually changed their name to The Pistoleros, and their only charting single in the US ("My Guardian Angel") was also written by Hopkins.

 Circa 2000, award-winning documentarian Mark Stanoch secured the rights to Hopkins’ music and story for a biopic potentially starring Ethan Hawke, but plans got bogged down.
+A screenplay based on an article about Hopkins, Lost Horizons, was also created in 2020, although specific details were not yet confirmed.